mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *science is a wonderful thing if one does not have to earn one's living at it.*
+> *if you‘re properly prepared, you will have confidence.*

 </div>
 <!-- quote-end -->